French intel says Palestinian rocket likely cause of Gaza hospital blast

 What’s the impact of Israel’s Gaza war on Arab nations?

-The DRM said the size of the explosion was consistent with rockets used by the Palestinian group Hamas and the impact crater was too small to have been caused by an Israeli missile.
+In a briefing to multiple news agencies, a senior French military official said the size of the explosion was consistent with rockets used by Palestinians and the impact crater was too small to have been caused by an Israeli missile.

-“There is nothing that allows us to say that it is an Israeli strike but the most likely [scenario] is a Palestinian rocket that had a firing incident,” a senior French military official told reporters on condition of anonymity.

-The DRM did not offer an estimated death toll but said it was likely lower than the 471 fatalities reported by Palestinian officials.
+The DRM did not offer an estimated death toll but said it was likely lower than the 471 fatalities reported by Palestinian officials, the news agencies reported.

-The official said the assessment was based on classified information, satellite imagery, intelligence shared by other countries and open-source information, including images showing light structural damage at the hospital and relatively few civilian belongings at the blast site.
+The assessment was based on classified information, satellite imagery, intelligence shared by other countries and open-source information, including images showing light structural damage at the hospital and relatively few civilian belongings at the blast site.

 French President Emmanuel Macron directed the DRM, which does not typically make its work public, to share its findings amid conflicting accounts of who carried out the attack.